A Survey of Quantum Property Testing: Quantum properties and computational complexity

 \subsection{From quantum property testers to complexity class inclusions}

-By contrast to the results in the previous section, work by Hayden et al.~\cite{hayden13} demonstrates that quantum property testers can be used to prove positive results regarding the complexity of testing properties of quantum circuits.
+By contrast to the results in the previous section, work by Hayden et al.~\cite{hayden13} demonstrates that quantum property testers can be used to prove positive results (i.e., upper bounds) regarding the complexity of testing properties of quantum circuits.
 The problem considered by these authors is a variant of the separability-testing problem (cf.\ Sections \ref{sec:productness} and \ref{sec:mixed}).
 In this variant the input is the description of a mixed-state quantum circuit $Q$ on $n$ qubits, and one considers the output of the circuit as a bipartite state by dividing these qubits into two disjoint sets.
 The problem is to distinguish between the two cases that: (a) the output of $Q$, when applied to the input $\ket{0^n}$, is close to separable; (b) the output is far from separable.
 Hayden et al.~\cite{hayden13} show that this problem can be solved by a quantum interactive proof system with two messages (i.e., a message from verifier to prover, followed by a reply from prover to verifier), and hence sits in the complexity class $\mathsf{QIP}(2)$.
-The protocol is based on the verifier applying the permutation test discussed in Section \ref{sec:equality}.
+The protocol is based on the verifier applying the permutation test discussed in Section~\ref{sec:equality}.
 This result is somewhat subtle in that ``close'' and ``far'' are defined asymmetrically (the former in terms of the trace distance, the latter in terms of the so-called ``1-way LOCC'' distance); see~\cite{hayden13} for details.

-More recently Milner et al.~\cite{milner13} have generalised this work to give entanglement detection problems which are complete for a variety of quantum complexity classes.
-Some of these results are based on property testers too; for example, they use the product test of~\cite{harrow13} (see Section~\ref{sec:productness}) to show that testing whether the output of a pure-state quantum circuit is a product state is in $\mathsf{BQP}$.
+More recently Gutoski et al.~\cite{milner13} generalized this work: for almost every complexity class defined by quantum interactive proofs, they give a version of the separability testing problem which is complete for that class.
+This shows that property testing problems can be used to characterize many quantum complexity classes.
+For example, they use the product test of~\cite{harrow13} (see Section~\ref{sec:productness}) to show that testing whether the output of a pure-state quantum circuit is a product state is in $\mathsf{BQP}$.